 Anthem parks and trails are operated and maintained by two different organizations:

-1) Anthem Community Council (ACC) operates two parks – the main Anthem Community Park and Liberty Bell Community Park and Splash Pad.
-A third one, Opportunity Way Park, is under construction and expected to open in fall 2016.
-ACC also operates and maintains all the trails in Anthem.
+1) Anthem Community Council (ACC) operates three parks – the main Anthem Community Park (at Gavilan Peak Pkwy and Anthem Way), Liberty Bell Community Park and Splash Pad (at Liberty Bell Way and Anthem Way), and Opportunity Way Park (west of I-17 on the west end of Opportunity Way and also accessible at Cottontail Rd and 46th Ln).
+ACC also operates and maintains all concrete and gravel trails in Anthem.

 2) The Anthem Parkside Community Association operates 31 neighborhood parks throughout Parkside, which includes neighborhoods both east and west of I-17.
 Each park is referred to by a sequential number (1-31) and the unit (neighborhood) name and the street in the format (## – UNIT / Street).
 The number locates parks on the area maps in this web site.
 The street name is that of the address of the park, except in Area 5 (West) where all five park addresses happen to be numbered streets, e.g. 50th Dr. For these parks a nearby non-numbered street name is used.

 HINT: Use the SEARCH window located on the upper right of every page to find a particular name (neighborhood or street or trail) OR to find which parks have particular features, such as tables, play equipment, swings, grass, etc.